12 Reasons Your Hair Is Dry & Brittle When It Should Be Shiny & Smooth

 8. You Skip Protectants

 If you heat-style or spend a lot of time in the sun, it's important to take measures to protect your hair from their damaging effects.
-Always use a heat-protectant spray throughout your locks before styling with a hot tool to keep the breakage at a minimum.
+“Whenever you are heat styling, it’s important to use a heat protectant spray to help keep breakage at bay,” says Tang.
 And if you foresee being in the sun for a few hours, try a UV-protectant spray or wear a hat to prevent your hair from drying out.

 Sometimes, your appearance is a result of what's going on inside your body.
 So if your hair looks particularly fried but you don't practice any outwardly damaging habits like coloring and heat styling, it could be your diet.
-Your daily intake of vitamins and minerals is essential to keeping not only your body but also your hair healthy.
+“Another thing that affects your hair is how you eat.
+As the season’s change, people often move into heavier food.
+But you have to remember, what you put in your body comes out in your hair skin and nails,” Polko suggests.
+“Make sure you are getting your vitamins every day by drinking a daily green juice through the colder months.”
 Not sure what you're missing?
 Here are some pretty tasty foods to incorporate into your diet to make sure your hair stays healthy and strong.

 While none of these guarantee your hair will suddenly reach shampoo commercial-status, switching up your habits can have you well on your way to shinier strands.